The EU Conservatives chaired by Meloni implode: Poles towards the exit

 Scholz: Melons?
 “Appointments are decided by the 27 but on a majority basis”

-“The 27 member states of the European Council decide on this.
-But did I mention that it is also a question of which platform the Commission President supports in parliament?
+“The decision is up to the 27 member states of the European Council.
+But did I mention that it is also about which platform the Commission President supports in parliament?
 And that is why we have reached a political agreement between these three families of parties,” said German Chancellor Olaf.
 Scholzupon his arrival at the European Council, answering a question about the involvement of the President of the Council, Giorgia Meloni.
 “It is just a position.
 We will discuss it carefully and fairly among ourselves.
 All 27 are equally important.
 But we have made it easier to take a decision because the European Council and the Member States must wisely put forward a proposal that can count on the majority of the Parliament”.

-“France and Italy are competing for the same mandates”, writes the Financial Times

-“France and Italy are competing for a leading place in the economy of the next European Commission, a fight exacerbated by personal hatred between the leaders of the two countries“.
-This was reported by the Financial Times.
-“French President Emmanuel Macron and Italian Prime Minister Giorgia Meloni are at loggerheads because they are both vying for the same prize: a powerful vice-president of the Commission responsible for trade policy, competition and politics industrial,” writes the newspaper.
-“Italian officials have listed as areas of interest trade and competition – areas in which Brussels has sole competence – as well as the bloc’s common budget and industry.
-These are broadly the same areas coveted by France.
-According to a diplomat briefed on the negotiations, France is interested in a high-level role in the Commission, with the power to control the political and financial levers to implement industrial policy.
-Defence, an emerging priority for the EU for which von der Leyen has committed to creating a dedicated post, could be part of the industrial strategy controlled by that post”, it continues.

 Weber: “It is essential to include Italy in EU nominations”